PajoHack/eChapter-bookstore-PP5/README.md

 ### Epic

-The overarching epic of the eChapter project is to revolutionize the way people discover, purchase, and engage with books in a digital landscape.
+The overarching epic of the eChapter project is to improve the way people discover, purchase, and engage with books in a digital landscape.
 In an era where physical bookstores are dwindling and the power of choice is at our fingertips, eChapter aspires to be the trusted online portal for literature enthusiasts, students, and professionals alike.
-Through features like a diverse catalog, personalized recommendations, and seamless payment options, the project aims to offer more than just a transactional experience; it seeks to build a community of avid readers.
+Through features like a diverse catalog and seamless payment options, the project aims to offer more than just a transactional experience; it seeks to build a community of avid readers.
 By merging the cozy ambiance of a traditional bookstore with the convenience and efficiency of online shopping, eChapter sets out to preserve the essence of reading while adapting to the demands of the modern world.
 Every design decision, feature implementation, and user interaction is guided by this epic, ensuring that the platform is not just a marketplace but a sanctuary for those who find solace in the written word.

 ### User Stories